Stuart Loory: Early and education

-Loory was born in Wilson, Pennsylvania.
+Loory was born in Wilson, Pennsylvania, on May 22, 1932.
 He grew up in Dover, New Jersey, where his parents, Harry and Eve Loory, owned a large furniture store.
 Along with his younger brother, Melvyn, he attended prep school at Blair Academy.
 In 1954, Loory graduated from Cornell University, where he was a member of the Quill and Dagger society and editor-in-chief of The Cornell Daily Sun.
 After three years at the Newark News, he received a Master's degree in journalism from Columbia University in 1958, and did postgraduate work in Vienna, Austria.

-Journalism career

-Newspapers
+Career

+Newspaper journalism

 Starting in 1959, he worked at the New York Herald Tribune as a reporter, science writer (1961–63), a Washington correspondent (1963–64), and a Moscow-based foreign correspondent (1964–66).
 He worked briefly as a science writer for The New York Times in 1966, then as a White House correspondent for Los Angeles Times (1967–71), earning a place on President Nixon's "Enemies List."
+In 1968, Lorry and "David Kraslow of the Washington Bureau of the Los Angeles Times won the Raymond Clapper Memorial Award for the best Washington correspondent of the year."

 In January 1971, after Loory wrote about taxpayer expenses involved with Nixon's San Clemente, California and Key Biscayne, Florida vacation homes, Loory was summarily banned from the White House.

-Broadcast
+Broadcast journalism

 Loory was a fellow at Woodrow Wilson Center, 1971–72, and in 1973 executive editor for WNBC-TV news.
 He was the first Kiplinger Professor of Public Affairs Reporting at Ohio State University, 1973–75.
 He became associate and, later, managing editor of Chicago Sun-Times in 1975.